RavenSystem/AlwaysAtHome/README.md

 <string>AAH_MYWIFI</string>
 ```

-When finish, share file to iPhone/iPad/macOS, and install it from iOS Settings.
+When finish, share file to iPhone/iPad/macOS, and install it from Settings.